How Much Weight Can an Air Mattress Hold?

 An air mattress comes in handy on camping trips or when you don’t have enough beds for the number of guests staying with you.
-Air mattresses can also be recommended for people with back problems due to the customizable firmness and even distribution of weight.
+Air mattresses can also be recommended for people with back problems due to the customizable firmness and even weight distribution.

-A standard air mattress comes with a 300-pound weight limit, which is fine if one or two people are using it.
-This can also work out as two sleepers, each not exceeding 150-pound in weight, sharing one mid-sized air mattress.
+A standard air mattress comes with a 300-pound weight limit, which is fine if one or two people use it.
+This can also work out as two sleepers, each not exceeding 150 pounds, sharing one mid-sized air mattress.

-With correct use and inflation, a standard twin size air mattress will support up to 450 pounds.
+A standard twin-size air mattress will support up to 450 pounds with correct use and inflation.
 A full, queen-sized air mattress will hold 600 pounds (or two people on the heaviest end of the scale).

 Choosing the Perfect Air Mattress for any Weight; Pound for Pound

-When selecting the perfect air mattress to the weight ratio of your intended sleeper, a general guideline to use would look like;
+When selecting the perfect air mattress to the weight ratio of your intended sleeper, a general guideline to use would look like this;

 Generally, a raised air mattress will allow for more weight as there will be better reinforcement and higher construction quality than their thinner counterparts.